Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 R

-The total cost value of the items received on a Purchase order, in the selected date range on the report:
+The total cost value of the items received on a purchase order during the selected date range on the report.

 The number of units received during the date range of the report.

-The total Retail value of the items received on a Purchase order, in the selected date range on the report:
+The total retail value of the items received on a purchase order during the selected date range on the report:

 Regular price

-Product retail price before discount, sometimes called the 'compare to' price.
-This is set in your sales platform and cannot be edited in Inventory Planner.
+The product retail price before discount, sometimes called the "compare to" price.
+This price is set in your sales platform and cannot be edited in Inventory Planner.

-The last date to place an order to avoid running out of stock, or the current date if/when stock is predicted to run out prior to when more stock can be received (based on the forecasted sales during the Lead Time).
+The last date to place an order to avoid running out of stock.
+If stock is predicted to run out before more stock can be received (based on forecasted sales during the product's lead time), the current date will be displayed.

-Note: if a Min Stock is configured, then Replenish Date is based on the last date to place an order to avoid running below the Min Stock level.
-If there is no Min Stock, then the Min = 0.
+Note: If min stock is configured, then the replenish date is based on the last date to place an order to avoid going below the min stock level.
+If there is no min stock, then the minimum is zero.

 Discontinued and dropshipped items should be marked as non-replenishable.

-As a column, Replenishable shows if an items is replenishable or non-replenishable.
-'Yes' in the Replenishable column indicates the item is replenishable.
-'No' indicates the item is non-replenishable.
+"Yes" in the Replenishable column indicates the item is replenishable.
+"No" indicates the item is non-replenishable.

 Replenishment

-Replenishment is based on forecasted demand and indicates how many more units are needed in order to meet customer demand.
-It takes into consideration current stock, on order or transfer quantities, continued selling during the lead time, and how many units are needed to meet demand during the days of stock.
+Replenishment indicates how many more units are needed in order to meet customer demand.
+It's based on forecasted demand, and takes into consideration current stock, on order or transfer quantities, continued selling during the lead time, and how many units are needed to meet demand during the days of stock.

 Replenishment CBM

-Volume of an individual item shown as CBM * replenishment
+Replenishment CBM = Volume of an individual item shown as CBM × replenishment

-The expected profit of products needed to cover the "days of stock" period.
+The replenishment profit is the expected profit of products needed to cover the "days of stock" period.

-The retail value of products to cover the "days of stock" period.
-Retail price is the price the customer will pay.
+The replenishment retail is the retail value of products to cover the "days of stock" period.
+The retail price is the price the customer will pay.

 Return %